qq-shu/KGRL/README.md

 The data is originated from [Matweb](http://www.matweb.com/search/MaterialGroupSearch.aspx) and you can get the dataset in the data directory.
-The KG triples are represented in the format `head_entity relationship tail_entity`.
+The KG triples are represented in the format `head_entity tail_entity relationship`.
 If you want to make your own dataset, the data format is required.
 And all the inverse triples corresponding to the fact should be added in the KG.